x-ia/memorder/README.md

 # Memorder
-Memorder is a memory game
+Memorder is a memory game.
 This source code for Google Apps Script is released under the MIT license.
 Please see LICENSE

 ## Description
-Players alternate turns type keys in order.
+Players alternate turns press keys and memorize them in order.

 ## Preparation
 ```